 First, invite wisely.
-Remind invited guests to stay home if they’ve been exposed to the virus in the last 14 days or are showing any symptoms.
+Remind guests to stay home if they’ve been exposed to the virus in the last 14 days or are showing any symptoms.
 Invite only those who you know are following safety protocols and have not put themselves at risk.

 Find a small group of people you know and trust and form an ‘isolation pod.’
-That should be your social unit until the case count gets under control, especially because of cases going through the roof in some states.
+That should be your social unit until the case count gets under control, primarily because of cases going through the roof in some states.

 Second, host your event outside, if at all possible.
 If not, gather in a well-ventilated area.

 Fourth, have each separate family unit bring their own food, drink, and service ware.
-While no coronavirus cases have been linked to food, you do increase your risk level when everyone gathers around the same bowl, plate, or wine bottle—or when you all touch the same serving utensils.
+While no coronavirus cases have been linked to food, you increase your risk level when everyone gathers around the same bowl, plate, or wine bottle—or when you all touch the same serving utensils.

 And last but not least, wash your hands often!